d-krupke/cpsat-primer/04_modelling.md

 > [!INFO]
 >
-> This technique of hardcoding specific combinations into your model serves as
+> Hardcoding specific combinations in your model is a preliminary step toward
-> an introductory step toward understanding more sophisticated decomposition
-> methods such as the Dantzig-Wolfe decomposition.
-In Dantzig-Wolfe, a complex
+> advanced decomposition techniques like Dantzig-Wolfe decomposition.
+In this
-> optimization problem is effectively simplified by substituting a group of
+> method, a complex optimization problem is simplified by replacing a group of
-> correlated variables with a single composite variable.
-This composite variable
+> correlated variables with composite variables.
+Such a composite variable
-> represents a specific configuration or subproblem, which encapsulates
-> potential solutions.
-By focusing on optimizing these composite variables in
+> represents a solution for a subproblem.
+Optimizing these composite variables
-> the master problem, the approach significantly reduces the model's complexity.
+> in the master problem significantly reduces the model's complexity and
-> This reduction in complexity enhances the manageability and efficiency of
+> improves the efficiency of solving large-scale problems.
-> solving large-scale optimization problems, making Dantzig-Wolfe an invaluable
-> strategy in the field of mathematical programming.
-Note that this explanation
-> is overly simplified and only serves as a pointer to familiarize you with the
-> concept.

 A related method for managing linear expressions instead of direct assignments is `add_linear_expression_in_domain`.
 Suppose we know a certain linear